 - When you provide us with personal data to engage with us and/or benefit from our activities, we will keep a record of the data you give to us to enable us to comply with our statutory obligations.

-- For the purpose of the General Data Protection Regulation 2016/279 (GDPR), CPR [through its Steering Committee] will be a data controller in respect of your Personal Data.
+- For the purpose of the General Data Protection Regulation 2016/279 (GDPR), CPR [through its Board of Trustees] will be a data controller in respect of your Personal Data.

 - Everyone has rights regarding how their personal data is handled by organisations.
 CPR is committed to ensuring that personal data is properly and securely managed in accordance with the relevant data protection laws and believes this is an important part of achieving trust and confidence between the CPR and those with whom it interacts.
 Please read this notice to understand how we use and protect the information that you provide to us or that we obtain or hold about you, and to understand what your rights are in relation to information that we hold.
 This notice applies to information about living identifiable individuals only.